 Proteins expression and purification

 The PD-L1 protein was obtained according to previously described protocol (Zak et al., 2016). hPD-L1 (amino acids 18-134) was cloned into pET-21b and expressed in E.coli BL21 (DE3) at 37 °C overnight; protein expression was induced with 1 mM IPTG and the protein was collected in the form of inclusion bodies, which were subsequently washed and resuspended.
-Protein was refolded into 0.1 M Tris pH 8.0 containing 1 M L-Arg hydrochloride, 0.25 mM oxidized glutathione and 0.25 mM reduced glutathione by drop-wise dilution manner.
+Protein was refolded into 0.1 M Tris pH 8.0 containing 1 M L-Arg hydrochloride, 0.25 mM oxidized glutathione and 0.25 mM reduced glutathione by drop-wise dilution manner 50 mg of protein was used per 1 L of refolding buffer.
 Following the refolding process, three times dialysis was performed against a solution containing 20 mM NaCl and 10 mM Tris-HCl pH 8.0.
 Finally, the purification of the protein was carried out by size-exclusion chromatography on Superdex 75 (GE Healthcare) in PBS pH 7.4 as elution buffer for NMR and 10 mM Tris pH 8.0 and 20 mM NaCl for crystallization trials, respectively.
 The folded state and purity of the protein were confirmed by NMR and SDS-PAGE, respectively.

 To obtain hCD80, the previously described protocol was used (Ikemizu et al., 2000).
 Freestyle CHO-S cells (Gibco, R80007) were transfected with hCD80 (extracellular domain, amino acids 1-216) linked to IgG-Fc tag cloned in pcDNA 3.1(+) plasmid.
 The transfected cells were then selected with G418 antibiotic and single-cell cloning was performed to obtain a cell line stably expressing the hCD80.
 The protein was purified from cell media (FreeStyle CHO Expression Medium, Gibco, 12651014) using MabSelect SuRe Protein A purification resin (Cytiva, 17543801).
 The IgG-Fc fragment was cleaved off on the column with Factor Xa Protease (New England Biolabs, P8010L).
 The final step of the purification was size-exclusion chromatography with 10 mM Tris pH 8.0 and 20 mM NaCl buffer used for NMR measurements.
 The folded state and purity of the protein were confirmed by NMR and SDS-PAGE, respectively.